 - Flexibility – Software that can easily be adapted to capture custom data requirements will let facilities focus in on the information most valuable for their unique community needs.

 KACI® (Knowledge Assistant for Clinical Information), NeuralFrame Inc.’s oncology data management software, was built to enhance value to cancer facilities.
-In addition to providing features and functions that maximize data value to facilities, KACI is the only cancer registry software product that has been SOC 2 audited, an attestation that the software meets the rigorous security standards of the AICPA.
+In addition to providing features and functions that maximize data value to facilities, KACI is SOC 2 audited, an attestation that the software meets the rigorous security standards of the AICPA.